austinmama/vsrx/vsrx-basics.md

 set firewall filter PROTECT-IN term WEBSERVICE then accept
 ```

-Now, you can access vSRX web management at https://gateway-ip:8443
+You can now access vSRX web management at `https://gateway-ip:8443`.

-## Accessing the Device via virsh console
+## Accessing the Device using the virsh console

-You can also access the vSRX from gateway server Operating System (OS):
+You can also access the vSRX from the gateway server Operating System (OS):
-1. Logging on your gateway server by running the command `ssh root@<server-ip>`
+1. Log on your gateway server by running the command `ssh root@<server-ip>`.
-2. Run command `virsh list` to find your vSRX VM name
+2. Run thre command `virsh list` to find your vSRX VM name.
-3. Run command `virsh console <your vSRXvM name>`
+3. Run the command `virsh console <your vSRXvM name>`.

 ## Creating system users

-By default, the IBM Cloud Juniper vSRX is configured with SSH access for username `customer-admin`.
+By default, the IBM Cloud Juniper vSRX is configured with SSH access for the username `customer-admin`.
 Additional users can be added with their own set of priorities.
 For example:

 ```
 set system login user ops class operator authentication encrypted-password <CYPHER>
 ```

-Where `ops` is the username and `operator` is the class/permission level assigned to the user.
+In this example, `ops` is the username and `operator` is the class/permission level assigned to the user.

 Customized classes can be also defined as opposed to pre-defined ones.

 ## Defining the vSRX hostname

-To set or change the vSRX hostname, you can use the following command:
+You can set or change the vSRX hostname using the following command:

 ```
 set system host-name <hostname>